 A dead giveaway of male gender is leather furniture.
 Men love leather … preferably distressed leather.
-Show a man 3 or more meters of leather sofa and you’ve got his attention.
+Show a man three or more metres of leather sofa and you’ve got his attention.
 I personally own more than one leather sofa roughly the size of aircraft carriers.
 For a man, the big leather sofa “anchors” the house.
 Oversize leather chairs are also man furniture-candy.
 And a big leather lazy-boy recliner … kryptonite!

 Persian or oriental rugs are also a man thing.
 Have you ever seen such a rug look effeminate?
 Even in pastel colors, the pattern and design is usually regimented and uniform … male.
 Most oriental rugs are in bold masculine colors like red.
 Not surprisingly, they look good with leather furniture.

 Many times you’ll see said leather furniture in a “man-cave”.
 That’s the modern vernacular for a “big boy tree-house”.
 My grandpa used to call it his “den”.
 Bookshelves … big TVs … pool tables … video game consoles … these are the telltale signs of a “man-cave”.
 If a home has a bar, it is a boy.
 Said bar will normally be located in the “man-cave”.
 Wine cellars are by definition man-caves.
 For many bachelors living here in Pattaya, their entire domicile is a man-cave.